mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 The World-honored One remained silent.
 Just, *sit down*.

 The outsider bowed in homage and cried in praise.
-He was really surprised to see the Buddha’s silence, *just sit down*; he really touched something.
+He was really surprised to see the Buddha’s silence, *just sit down*; he really attained, he really touched something.
 And then he said, “The World-honored One, with greatest mercy and great compassion, has dispersed the clouds of my delusion and caused me to gain entry!”

 So after the outsider had left, Ānanda asked the Buddha, “What did the outsider witness, that he said he had gained entry?”

 The World-honored One said, “In worldly terms, he’s like a good horse.
 He goes when he sees the shadow of the whip.”

-#### 47:05

-People often go to the silence for their understanding.
-What is there to grasp?
+People often go to the silence for their understanding [of] “What is there to grasp?”
 In Buddhism, silence is important – but silence itself is not important, to keep silent.
-If I [write] the words, “teaching comes from silence” – because many people these days, not only Buddhists but even Western philosophers, say life and human existence is really based on silence.
-And then we believe that silence is really the truth of human existence.
-But I don’t think so.
-Because, [to say] “silence *is* human life, the truth of human life” – if you believe in that way, you have to always keep silent.
+If I [like] the words, “teaching comes from silence” – because many people these days, not only Buddhists but even Western philosophers, say life and human existence is really based on silence, and then we believe that silence is really the truth of human existence.
+But I don’t think so. *[He chuckles.]* Because, [if I tell you] “silence *is* human life, the truth of human life” – if you believe in that way, you have to always keep silent.
 How can you keep silent?
 You cannot stay with the silence *constantly*.

 So you have to know the world completely unfolded beyond silence.
 If you keep silent, keep silent.
 But you have to know the somebody unfolded completely behind this silence.
 Do you understand?